Schiotter/mojangapi/README.md

     * "time": Null or String
     * "timestamp": Null or Int

-If you want to try it yourself, you could obviously use your own Minecraft Name or "iJevin".
-His Character is perfect for this exampe, because he already change his Name, got a Cape and a custom Skin.
+If you want to try it yourself, you could obviously use your own Minecraft Name or mine "SchlotterMC".
+This Character is perfect for this exampe.